MathDebugger: Detecting and Diagnosing Errors in Synthetic Mathematical Data: Introduction

 \section{Introduction}

-LLMs have demonstrated exceptional performance across a wide range of tasks in various domains~\cite{chatgpt, llama}.
-It has been established that data plays a crucial role in the success of LLMs~\cite{yang2024qwen2, bai2024survey, abdin2024phi}.
-Recently, several studies have focused on data cleaning to improve LLM training~\cite{du2023mods, he2020deberta, chen2023alpagasus, xu2023rethinking} and achieved success in training LLMs.
+LLMs have demonstrated exceptional performance across a wide range of tasks~\cite{chatgpt, llama}.
+Prior work has established that data quality plays a crucial role in their success~\cite{yang2024qwen2, bai2024survey, abdin2024phi}.
+Recent efforts have explored data error detection techniques to improve LLM training efficiency and effectiveness~\cite{yan2024errorradar, ma2024large, he2025can}.

-Among the various types of data for LLMs, mathematical data is one of the most crucial, as it enhances a model’s reasoning capabilities~\cite{yang2024qwen2, guo2025deepseek}.
-However, collecting large amount of mathematical data presents several challenges: (1) High-quality MathQA data is scarce and often requires data generation~\cite{zhou2024jiuzhang3, toshniwal2024openmathinstruct}.
-(2) Ensuring the correctness of synthetic mathematical data is challenging~\cite{toshniwal2024openmathinstruct}.
-(3) Evaluating the correctness of mathematical data remains a complex task~\cite{song2025prmbench,zheng2024processbench,zhou2024your}.
-To address these challenges, several studies have proposed output reward models (ORMs)~\cite{zhang2024generative} and process reward models (PRMs)~\cite{skyworkopeno12024, wang2024math, song2025prmbench} to assess the correctness of synthetic answers.
-To evaluate the effectiveness of these ORMs and PRMs, researchers in our community have developed ORM and PRM benchmarks~\cite{song2025prmbench, zheng2024processbench, zhou2024your}.
-These benchmarks primarily aim to enhance PRM performance, thereby improving mathematical reasoning capabilities.
-Rather than focusing on inference, our work prioritizes mathematical training data cleaning.
-We establish the following two tasks as our key objectives for improvement:

-\textbf{Correctness of Questions and Answers.} Recent advancements in synthetic mathematical training data have been significant~\cite{zhou2024jiuzhang3, toshniwal2024openmathinstruct}.
-OpenMathInstruct1 and 2~\cite{toshniwal2024openmathinstruct} have generated over 14 million QA pairs based on GSM8K and MATH.
-However, it is reported that approximately 50\% of the generated QA pairs are incorrect.
-Moreover, OpenMathInstruct1 and 2~\cite{toshniwal2024openmathinstruct}, Given the large volume of data, human evaluation is prohibitively costly.
-As a result, LLMs are needed to assess the correctness of synthetic math data.
-Therefore, it is crucial to develop a benchmark for evaluating the correctness of synthetic mathematical problems.

-\textbf{Diverse Error Types.} As noted earlier, LLMs must evaluate the correctness of synthetic math data.
-Additionally, LLMs need to identify the types of errors in synthetic math problems to facilitate future improvements.
-However, when determining whether an LLM truly understands the correctness of a question or answer, it is necessary to create a benchmark that incorporates a variety of error types to evaluate the model's ability to recognize different error categories.